-But I bought investments – I bought property that pays me rent and I did it with other people’s money.
+But I bought investments – I bought property that pays me rent.

-When you are earning rent income, then it makes sense to buy property.
+When you are earning rental income, then it makes sense to buy property.
 When you buy investment property then real estate beats the stock market every time.

 But, that’s not what we are talking about here.
 We are talking about buying a home.
 A home just doesn’t make sense financially (on average).
 It makes sense under certain circumstances and in certain areas.
 It also makes sense when you have certain goals.